 Minimising the risk of late filing penalties

 It is important to keep your personal tax affairs in order so that you avoid incurring any Tax Return late filing penalties.
-The cut-off dates are shown in the calendar but the penalties can be substantial.

 The timetable for making tax payments is relatively straightforward for the self-employed: